-13.1 The following requirements are employed for purposes of acceptance sampling of lots or shipments of qualified insulation:
+13.1 The following requirements shall be generally employed for purposes of acceptance sampling of lots or shipments of qualified insulation:

-13.1.1 Dimensional tolerance.
+13.1.1 Dimensional tolerance, and

 13.1.2 Workmanship.

 14. Rejection

 14.1 Failure to conform to the requirements in this specification shall constitute cause for rejection.
 Rejection shall be reported to the manufacturer or seller promptly and in writing.
 The manufacturer and supplier have the right to verify rejected products.